Use a QR Code reader on a mobile device to add this person as a contact:Close

 - Arden-Close, E., Smith, E., Bradbury, K., Morrison, L., Dennison, L., Michaelides, D. and Yardley, L., 2015.
 A visualisation tool to analyse usage of web-based interventions: The example of Positive Online Weight Reduction (POWeR).
 Journal of Medical Internet Research Human Factors.

 - Yardley, L., Ainsworth, B., Arden-Close, E. and Muller, I., 2015.
 The person-based approach to enhancing the acceptability and feasibility of interventions.
-Pilot Feasibility Stud, 1, 37.
+Pilot and Feasibility Studies, 1 (1).

 - Eiser, C., Merrick, H., Arden-Close, E., Morris, K., Rowe, R. and Pacey, A.A., 2014.
 Why don't some men with banked sperm respond to letters about their stored samples?
 Hum Fertil (Camb), 17 (4), 278-284.